Techniques

 Wildcat

 A true wildcat well is one that is drilled in a new area where no other wells exist and generally with little information.
-It is drilled in an effort to locate undiscovered hydrocarbons.
-About 1 in 10 wildcat wells strike oil or gas, but reserves can be extremely profitable when these programs are successful.
+It is drilled in an effort to locate undiscovered hydrocarbons, About 1 in 10 wildcat wells strike oil or gas, but reserves can be extremely profitable when these programs are successful.
 Many wildcat wells are drilled on a hunch, intuition, or a small amount of speculative geology.
-Many times they are based on surface trends, photography, and experience in a particular area.
+Many times they are based on surface trends, photography and experience in a particular area.